crazybilly/gettingdataclassproject/README.md

 single data frame and return it (see the codebook for details about how this process works).

-    2. avgdata(x,factors=c("subject","activity","activity_code")) - this
+    2. avgdata(x) - this function takes one argument:
-function takes two arguments:

         1. x - a data frame, usually the one prepared by prepdata().
-        2. a list of strings, naming the factor columns within x.
-This argument defaults to the factor columns returned by prepdata().

-    Avgdata() returns a dataframe with the average of all measurements for each subject/activity/measurement set (see the codebook for futher explanation)
+    Avgdata() returns a dataframe with the average of all measurements for each subject/activity/measurement set (see the codebook for futher explanation).

 2. loaddatafortesting.R - If you have already downloaded and unzipped the data via prepdata (the unzipping process should create a subdirectory in the current working